For FedEx Ground contractors

 What’s the catch for the free profitability audit?

 No catch.
 You upload one week of settlement, payroll, and fuel data.
-We produce a real Owner Brief with anomalies and dispute candidates.
+We produce a real Owner Brief with findings and dispute candidates.
 The audit itself needs no account and no card.
-If it convinces you, the $1/mo contractor pilot does require a card at sign-up — cancel anytime.
+If it convinces you, start a 14-day trial and upload your first settlement.

 What if the AI gets a number wrong?